 Primary symptoms associated with too much or too little sodium affect the nervous system and include confusion, lethargy and muscle twitching.
 Alterations in sodium are connected to changes in the amount of water in the blood because sodium draws water.
 Decreased sodium lowers blood volume, causing the blood pressure to drop and the heart rate to increase.
 Sodium increases raise blood volume and cause fluid to accumulate, forcing your heart to work harder.

 Sodium chloride, the chemical name for salt, is used in food processing and manufacturing and accounts for about 75 percent of the salt intake in the United States, according to Linus Pauling Institute.
 The balance is partially attributed to table salt use and seasoning while cooking.
-You might notice increased sensitivity to sodium's side effects if you are black, diabetic, have chronic kidney or heart disease or as a result of aging.
+You might notice increased sensitivity to sodium's side effects if you are black or have diabetes or chronic kidney or heart disease or as a result of aging.